ading2210/libcurl.js/README.md

 The following callbacks are available:
 - `CurlWebSocket.onopen` - Called when the websocket is successfully connected.
-- `CurlWebSocket.message` - Called when a websocket message is received from the server.
+- `CurlWebSocket.onmessage` - Called when a websocket message is received from the server.
 The data is passed to the first argument of the function, and it will be either a `Uint8Array` or a string, depending on the type of message.
 - `CurlWebSocket.onclose` - Called when the websocket is cleanly closed with no error.
 - `CurlWebSocket.onerror` - Called when the websocket encounters an unexpected error.
 The [error code](https://curl.se/libcurl/c/libcurl-errors.html) is passed to the first argument of the function.